 The SPD has partnered with the American Academy of Dermatology (AAD) to produce a series of pediatric dermatology-specific modules for the AAD's Basic Dermatology Curriculum.
 These online education tools offer a broad overview of each topic, and are user-friendly resources for primary care providers, dermatology and pediatrics residents.
 Topics include Genetic Skin Diseases, Infantile Hemangiomas and Vascular Malformations, Birthmarks, Rashes and Sun Protection.

 SPD has initiated work on a series of handouts, aimed at providing reliable information for pediatric dermatologists, dermatologists, pediatricians, family practitioners and internists to use and shared directly with patients and their families.
-Several are already available, including Acne, Infantile Hemangiomas, Moles, Warts, Isotretinoin, Molluscum, and Vitiligo.
+Several are already available, including Acne, Alopecia Areata, Infantile Hemangiomas, Moles, Warts, Isotretinoin, Molluscum, Vitiligo, and Scabies.

 The SPD has received many requests to help define the scope of practice for physician extenders working with Pediatric Dermatologists.
 In response, the Workforce Committee developed guidelines to assist Pediatric Dermatologists in their practice.
 Guidelines covering the pathogenesis, patient assessment, treatment plan and patient/parent counseling for Acne, Atopic Dermatitis, Verrucae Vulgaris (Common Warts) and Molluscum Contagiosum can be found at the Members Only Area of this site.